We use minimal analytics to improve the site. Is that okay?

 Diffraction

-It looks soft at f5.6 because I had the camera a little too close to the focus chart.
-Most lenses don’t perform well at three feet and less up until about f5.6.
+It looks soft at f5.6 because I had the camera too close to the focus chart.
+Most lenses perform poorly at three feet or less, then become most effective at about f5.6.
 I was probably a foot away.

 100% Crop